luisico/gold-standard-images/README.md

 ### OS

 Multiple OS (and OS version) are supported by passing `os=name-version` to the server, ie `http://server.domain:port/ks.php?os=CentOS-7.2.1511`.
-Currently this is only used to pass the OS version to the repositories in `packer_os['os_version']`.
+Currently this is only used to pass the OS version to kickstart to set the repository url.
 All Packer templates pass this information.

 The URL for the repository is picked up from the packer template variables (see above).